ZEGUK/Enterprise-ChatGPT/README.md

 1. Run `azd login`
 2. Run `az account set --subscription "<your target subscription>"`
 3. Run `azd init`
-   - For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
-For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models).
+   - For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models).
 Make sure that all the intended services for this deployment have availability in your targeted regions.

 #### Starting from scratch